HGV: A Beginner’s Guide

 If you’re wanting to drive for “hire or reward” (i.e. for a job or to make a profit), the chances are you’ll need to complete your Driver Certificate of Professional Competence (Driver CPC).
 There are a few exceptions to this – click here for details of CPC exemptions.

 If you need periodic training, we can help you get this.
-Click here for a list of available courses and prices.
+Click here for a list of courses, availability and to book online.
 For initial CPC there are two parts you will need to pass:

 - Module 2: Case Studies – click here to book Module 2 direct with the DVSA.